-Typified by artists like Christopher Cross, Rupert Holmes, and Pablo Cruz, Yacht Rock is not only easy to mock, but it’s also deserving of the abuse.
+Typified by artists like Christopher Cross, Rupert Holmes, and Pablo Cruise, Yacht Rock is not only easy to mock, but it’s also deserving of the abuse.
 There’s a sensitive 70s male brand of chauvinism that permeates this material—like somehow because you could schnarf an 8-ball of cocaine and sail a boat into the sunset, your indulgences and marital infidelity were actually kind of sexy.
 Cheap pickup lines and beardly come-ons abound.

 And yet, this stuff is irresistible on a slow summer day.
 It reeks of sunshine and laziness, and couldn’t we all use a little of both?

-I know.
-Great story.
-That’s why I’ve got the Spotify playlist frontloaded for you here.
 These are the 25 Best Yacht Rock Songs, in order.
 Zero suspense.
 (Sorry if that’s less fun for you).